-UBC's Climate Action Plan 2030 sets targets and actions toward zero emissions across UBC.
-The targets include greenhouse gas emissions reductions for operational and extended impact areas, such as embodied carbon in buildings.
-Each campus (Vancouver and Okanagan) has a unique profile and approach to tackling climate action.
-The emissions profiles for each campus are shown below 1a (Vancouver campus) and 1b (Okanagan Campus).
+UBC's Climate Action Plan 2030 sets targets and actions toward zero operational emissions (scope 1 and 2) across UBC by 2035.
+The targets also include greenhouse gas emissions reductions for extended impact areas (scope 3), aligned with IPCC targets to keep human caused warming to 1.5°C. Each campus (Vancouver and Okanagan) has a unique emissions profile and tailored action plan to address emission reductions (see figures 1a and b below).

-In UBC's Climate Action Plan for both campuses the specific target set for embodied carbon in buildings is "to establish a baseline and align new building and renewal designs with a 50% reduction target".
+In UBC's Climate Action Plan for both campuses the specific target set for embodied carbon in buildings is "to establish a baseline and align new building and renewal designs with a 50% reduction target."
 In order to achieve this target incremental reductions in embodied carbon will be introduced over the years.

-The purpose of the UBC Whole BuidIng Life Cycle Assessment (WBLCA) Guidelines is to provide guidance and clarity on the methodology and approach to performing WBLCA's for UBC buildings on the Vancouver and Okanagan campuses in order to more accurately calculate building related embodied carbon reductions towards UBC's target and reduce other environmental impacts.
+The purpose of the UBC Whole Building Life Cycle Assessment (WBLCA) Guidelines is to provide guidance and clarity on the methodology and approach to performing WBLCA's for UBC buildings on the Vancouver and Okanagan campuses in order to more accurately calculate building related embodied carbon reductions towards UBC's target and reduce other environmental impacts.